 Elizabeth's twitter account: @eli7abeth

 Twitter can be very useful in so many ways.
 View an example on the front page of this website where @eli7abeth is discussing her films using Twitter.
-A good method can be to search in Twitter for users discussing the subject that you want to promote or have a dialogue about. @eli7abeth's re-tweets caused that her New Year Film from Looe was placed on more websites in Cornwall.
+A good method can be to search in Twitter for users discussing the subject that you want to promote or have a dialogue about. @eli7abeth's re-tweets resulted in that her New Year Film from Looe was placed on more websites in Cornwall than any other!

 Twitter, founded by Jack Dorsey, Biz Stone, and Evan Williams in March 2006 (launched publicly in July 2006), is a social networking and micro-blogging service that allows users to post their latest updates.
 An update is limited by 140 characters and can be posted through three methods: web form, text message, or instant message.
 The company has been busy adding features to the product like Gmail import and search.